 If baking the same day: Cover the dough and let it rise in a warm place (75°F-78°F) for 4 hours.
 To strengthen the dough further, stretch and fold it in the bowl three times during this period.
 I like to give it a fold every hour for the first 3 hours.

 If baking the next day: Cover the dough and let it rise in a warm place (75°-78°F) for 3 hours.
 Give it three sets of stretch and folds during this time, once every hour.
-After the last set, be sure the bowl is completely covered and place in the fridge until the next day.
+After the last set, you can either shape and fill the rolls, then cover and refrigerate overnight to bake the next day.
+Or simply refrigerate the dough, covered, and shape, fill, and bake the rolls the next day.

 When ready to roll, the dough should be well-risen and smooth.